 The Civic Touring is the top tier trim and brings extra goodies without sacrificing its sense of value.
 LED exterior lighting gives the car luxury-car looks at night while 18-inch wheels nicely fill out the wheel wells.
 Proximity entry and push-button start mean there’s no need to dig for the keys to get in and be on your way.
 Though front and rear seats are heated, some cost-savings are noticeable, such as the somewhat haphazardly stitched swaths of solid leather on the front seatback and rear seat cushion, and the rear-seat side bolsters made of hard plastic.
 The standard navigation system is Garmin-based and is quick to react to inputs while the 450-watt 10-speaker stereo sounds good for its price, though it won’t impress audiophiles.

 After a week of using the car in a mix of highway and urban areas, I found the Civic’s active driver-assist system to be full of pluses and minuses.
-It’s Lane Watch system uses a mirror-mounted camera that displays the right side of the car on the center screen.
-It lacks the go/ no-go warning indicators of a typical radar-based system, but the images (with integrated distance indicators) provide more information to interpret like upcoming bicyclists and scooter riders.
+Its Lane Watch system uses a mirror-mounted camera that displays the right side of the car on the center screen.
+It lacks the go/ no-go warning indicators of a typical radar-based system, but the images (with integrated distance indicators) provide more information to interpret approaching objects like bicycles and scooters.
 Active cruise control works as advertised though it leaves too much space ahead and is overly sensitive when adjusting its deceleration rates.
-The lane keep assist is very good at assisting with the turn through the curve but it too lacks refinement and falls behind the new Corolla and its lane-centering technology.
+The lane keep assist is very good at assisting through the curve but it too lacks refinement and falls behind the new Corolla and its lane-centering technology.

 Styling and Size